Article

 3. Completing the wrong form

 If paper filing, be sure to use the correct year of the form.
 Make sure to prepare the red Copy A to be filed with the IRS.
-Also, ensure you start with the correct Form 1099, ex.
-1099-MISC or 1099-INT, etc.
+Also, ensure are using the correct Form 1099 variant (e.g., 1099-MISC for miscellaneous information, 1099-NEC for non-employee compensation) for each situation.
+Using the wrong type of form can lead to processing errors and may require filing corrected returns later.

 4. Using the wrong box on the form

-Be sure you are receiving and regularly updating the Form W-9 for your vendors so you can be sure you have appropriate information to file information returns at year-end.
+Be sure you are receiving and regularly updating the Form W-9 for your vendors to confirm you have appropriate information to file information returns at year-end.
 You can also go to the IRS website and run the information through a TIN verification to see if what you received from your vendor matches the IRS records.

-Another key thing to watch out for here is using the appropriate name for the TIN received.
+It is also important to use the appropriate name for the TIN received.
 In some cases, you will receive a Social Security number for a Schedule C business but will receive the entity's doing business as (dba) name instead of their personal name.
 When the IRS attempts to match the Social Security number with the dba name in the system, they will not match because they will be expecting a person’s name.
-This will likely trigger an IRS Notice and possibly a penalty.
+This will likely trigger an IRS Notice and penalty.

 6. Using incorrect information to complete the form

-Double check your records to be sure you are using the appropriate amounts for the correct year and the correct vendor.
+Double-check your records to be sure you are using the appropriate amounts for the correct year and the correct vendor.
 Make sure you are using the vendor’s correct name and address for the form.
-Several accounting systems will track 1099 information for you, but you must set it up correctly.
+Several accounting systems will track 1099 information for you, but they must be set up correctly.

 7. Filing a paper return when filing electronically is required